 “WordPress is an open source software.
 It is free in the sense of freedom not in the sense of free beer.
 You may ask what is the difference between these two?
 Open Source software comes with freedom for you to use, modify, build upon, and redistribute the software in any way you like.”

-What’s a theme or framework?
+What’s a theme or page builder?
 I hear you ask, in barely contained excitement.

 Well, there are lots of quite technical definitions of what a WordPress theme is.
 I found this gem from WordPress.org for example: